1. Home

 You can create a repeated task from the existing task only.
 You can edit the repetition anytime.

-Go to task detail and in the right menu click Repeat task… Another way is via the three-dot menu on the left from a task name and click Repeat task… This is possible on project, To-Do list and task detail.
+Go to task detail and click three dot icon > Repeat task.
+Another way is via the three-dot menu on the left from a task name and click Repeat task.
+This is possible on project, To-Do list and task detail.

-A setting window appears where you specify all details about task repeating.
+A modal window will appear where you can specify all details about task repeating.
 Always confirm via Save.

 Set up all the details and confirm via Save.